For more than 15 years I told the stories that mattered to you. I truly believe in journalism and its power to influence change.

 I graduated from the University of Missouri, Columbia where I learned how to make magic happen on television with creative story structure and doing it all while having an ethically sound mind.
 I learned true journalism from some of the best in the business.

-My first job after KOMU, the NBC owned station at Mizzou, was at WTAJ in Altoona, Pennsylvania.
-I worked in a bureau in State College and polished my skills of meeting deadlines, making a story memorable, and mastering the live shot.
+My first job after KOMU, the NBC-owned station at Mizzou, was at WTAJ in Altoona, Pennsylvania.
+I worked in a bureau in State College and polished my skills in meeting deadlines, making a story memorable, and mastering the live shot.

 Then, I headed to WPEC in West Palm Beach, Florida.
 For three years, I covered everything under the sun, literally.
 I strengthened my on-air skills and learned quick, accurate writing and ad-libbing at its finest.
 I was able to dig deep and uncover corruption.
 I was live several times a day and breaking news was a regular occurrence.

 From 2010-2013 I was a reporter and fill-in anchor in Knoxville, Tennessee.
-WBIR showed me how to welcome their motto “Straight From The Heart” and tell stories which engaged our viewers.
+WBIR showed me how to welcome their motto “Straight From The Heart” and tell stories that engaged our viewers.

 Next, I started as a reporter and fill-in anchor at News 12 Connecticut with a stint as a freelance reporter at News 12 New Jersey.
 I covered major breaking news impacting the tri-state region outside of New York City.